For Broker Process Configuration, see Broker Configuration.

 org.apache.druid.cli.Main server broker

 Most druid queries contain an interval object that indicates a span of time for which data is requested.
 Likewise, Druid Segments are partitioned to contain data for some interval of time and segments are distributed across a cluster.
 Consider a simple datasource with 7 segments where each segment contains data for a given day of the week.
 Any query issued to the datasource for more than one day of data will hit more than one segment.
-These segments will likely be distributed across multiple nodes, and hence, the query will likely hit multiple nodes.
+These segments will likely be distributed across multiple processes, and hence, the query will likely hit multiple processes.